reflex-dev/reflex-web/docs/library/overlay/hovercard-ll.md

 # Hovercard

-The `hovercard_root` contains all the parts of a hover card.
+The `hover_card.root` contains all the parts of a hover card.

-The `hovercard_trigger` wraps the link that will open the hover card.
+The `hover_card.trigger` wraps the link that will open the hover card.

-The `hovercard_content` contains the content of the open hover card.
+The `hover_card.content` contains the content of the open hover card.

 ```python demo